Frisaf/dungeon-domain/index.md

 ## About the Campaign
 <hr>
 <p>The campaign takes place in the world of Wildemount, a setting created by Mathew Mercer of Critical Role.
 This is also the world where the Mighty Nein's adventures took place.
 The game system used is Dungeons & Dragons 5th Edition. <a href="https://owlbear.rodeo" target="_blank">Owlbear Rodeo</a> is used for battle maps.
-We play Sundays 19:00 GMT +1</p>
+We play Sundays 19:00 GMT +1.</p>

 ### Players

 <ul>
-    {%- for post in collections.posts -%}
+    {%- for post in collections.characters -%}
         {%- if "player-character" in post.data.tags -%}
             {%- if post.data.playing === false -%}
                 <li><s>{{ post.data.player }} - <em>{{ post.data.title }}</em></s></li>